 Located in the rolling hills of eastern Pennsylvania, this private family house is arranged around a square entry courtyard that serves as both the heart of the house and the terminus of a winding driveway through the carefully designed naturalistic landscape of the secluded estate.
 Along with the usual complement of living and service areas, the plan includes ample daylit wall space for the patron’s extensive collection of modern paintings, a theater for film projection and other forms of entertainment, and an extensive temperature- and humidity-controlled wine cellar.
 The house is clad in rough-hewn yellow and brown rock quarried near the site that–with the inclusion of a three-story observation tower–gives it a minimalist castle aesthetic.

 The house plan began with the client’s want for an indoor tennis court, where one end would form the side of the central courtyard.
 After some consideration, the notion was abandoned and Viñoly designed a tighter arrangement of spaces around the entry, connected over the driveway with an open-air bridge on the second level.
 The building is two stories, with a three-story tower anchoring one corner for panoramic views over the property.
-On the ground floor, hallways surrounding the courtyard give access to living and dining areas, an office, a six-car garage, and the library—level one of the observation tower.
+On the ground floor, hallways surrounding the courtyard give access to living and dining areas, an office, a six-car garage, and the library on the first level of the observation tower.
 Bedrooms, bathrooms, and an office are located on the second floor.